Skip to main content

 Benefits

-Cultural Orientation assists in preparing refugees and other humanitarian entrants for life in the country of resettlement by:
+Cultural Orientation assists in preparing refugees and other humanitarian program entrants for life in the country of resettlement by:

-• allaying any fears they may have about the country they are going to through correct information
+• allaying any fears they may have about the country they are going to through correct information.

-• facilitating their integration through enhanced understanding of the new environment and how to deal with it..
+• facilitating their integration through enhanced understanding of the new environment and how to deal with it.

 Project Description

-The program prepares beneficiaries for life in Australia.
+AUSCO prepares beneficiaries for life in Australia.
 It is delivered in a variety of settings around the world including refugee camps and urban centers by fully trained personnel with a sound understanding of Australia.

 Beneficiaries